microsoft/vscode-docs/blogs/2024/11/11/introducing-github-copilot-for-azure.md

 ### Get started now!

-GitHub Copilot for Azure is currently in public preview, and can be installed from the Visual Studio Marketplace: [Get GitHub Copilot for Azure](https://aka.ms/GetGitHubCopilotForAzure)
+GitHub Copilot for Azure is currently in preview, and can be installed from the Visual Studio Marketplace: [Get GitHub Copilot for Azure](https://aka.ms/GetGitHubCopilotForAzure)

 ### Share your thoughts